 August 31st is Overdose Awareness Day.
-With overdoses going up year over year, it is easy to focus on the statistics.
-71,999 overdose deaths in 2019 – we see the numbers everywhere.
+With overdoses going up year after year, it's easy to focus on the statistics.
+In 2019, there were 71,999 overdose deaths...
+We see the numbers everywhere.
 But those numbers, they are people.
 71,999 people.
 People with families and friends.
 People with hobbies and talents and hopes and dreams.
 People with jokes and dance moves and favorite books and favorite songs.

-When someone dies from their addiction, it is easy to worry that addiction is what will define their memory.
-There is a fear that the overdose will overshadow all the other incredible things.
+When someone dies from their addiction, it's easy to worry that addiction is what will define their memory.
+There's a fear that the overdose will overshadow all the other incredible things.
 But those of us who have lost someone to an overdose, we loved them for a million other things.
 We remember them for a million other things.

 You were called an addict...